Warning: Spoilers, to the extent a movie of this nature can be spoiled, follow

 Carrie appears at the hospital to congratulate Charlotte and her husband on the birth of a daughter, and learns how Big sacrificed a couple hours of his dreary existence as well as his car’s interior in a vain effort to see Carrie while putatively helping Charlotte.
 Charlotte’s husband, the bald political consultant from The West Wing, tells Carrie that Big’s been writing to her.

 Carrie returns home to find that Louise has been reading and saving Big’s emails.
 Carrie finally breaks down and reads them all.
-She goes to the 5th Avenue apartment to retrieve the shoes she’s left there—she’s spent months without them, but whatever—finds Big, and makes out with him.
+She goes to the 5th Avenue apartment to retrieve the shoes she’s left there—like she’s spent months without them, but whatever—finds Big, and makes out with him.
 Big ultimately offers a more romantic marriage proposal than the business deal they did the first time around.
 Still: pre-nup, Big.
 Pre-nup.

 They marry at City Hall, or some such place, in front of a justice of the peace.
 Big calls in the girls for the after party at a local Denny’s.
 Big is so high class.
 Great that he has their phone numbers now, when he didn’t on the original wedding day.